LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 After you define a local identifier for the referenced resource, you can then define one or more references to that resource by using the local identifier instead of an external identifier.
 In the preceding example, you can see that the Observation's `subject.reference` field specifies the Patient's local identifier as specified in the `fullUrl` field of the Patient's request entry.

 ### 4.8.1 Processing rules
-There is one rule for the use of local references within a request bundle:  A local identifier must be defined via a request entry's `fullUrl` field before that local identifier can be used in a local reference.
+The following processing rules apply for the use of local references within a request bundle:
+1. A local identifier must be defined via a request entry's `fullUrl` field in order for that local identifier to be used in a local reference.
+2. Local references will only be recognized for local identifiers associated with requst entries with a request method of `POST` or `PUT`.
+3.  `POST` requests will be processed before `PUT` requests.
+4. There is no order dependency within a request bundle for request entries defining local identifiers, and request entries which reference those local identifiers via local reference.
+The exception to this rule is for request entries which specify [conditional create](https://www.hl7.org/fhir/http.html#ccreate) or [conditional update](https://www.hl7.org/fhir/http.html#cond-update) requests.
+5. If a request entry specifying a conditional create or update request defines a local identifier, that request entry must be processed before a request entry which references the local identifier in a local reference.

 In the example in [Section 4.8.0.1](#4801-example-1-observation-references-patient-via-local-reference), you can see that there are two POST requests and the `Patient` request entry appears in the bundle before the `Observation` request entry.
-This example satisfies the rule because the FHIR server will process the POST request entries in the order in which they appear within the request bundle.
+However, based on rule 4, it would still be a valid request bundle if the `Observation` request entry appeared before the `Patient` request entry, unless the `Patient` request entry specified a conditional create (rule 5).

-If, however, those entries were reversed, the FHIR server would return an error when processing the `Observation` request entry, because the `Patient` local identifier is not defined yet.
+If those entries were reversed, and the `Patient` request entry specified a conditional create, then the FHIR server would return an error when processing the `Observation` request entry, because the `Patient` local identifier would not be defined yet.

-The following example also satisfies the rule:
+The following examples also satisfy the local reference processing rules:

 #### 4.8.1.1 Example 2: Observation (PUT) appears before Patient (POST)
 ```